bommels/BittrexPlus/README.md

 # BittrexPlus (Beta)
 Chrome extension for Bittrex.com.
-This is still WiP and an official beta release will follow soon.
+Only function for now is custom currency support.
+More features and an official beta release will follow soon.

 ## Features
-Supported currencies: USD, AUD, EUR, GBP, CAD, HKD, JPY and <a href="https://api.fixer.io/latest?base=USD">more</a>.
+Supported currencies: USD, AUD, EUR, GBP, CAD, HKD, JPY and every currency listed <a href="https://api.fixer.io/latest?base=USD">here</a>.
 #### General
 - [x] Show BTC price in footer in supported currency.